sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 I feel like I mostly complained in this post, but I hope it doesn't come across that way.
 I love Ember and would be happy writing it for the rest of my career (I honestly feel this way).
 But it didn't seem like that was up to me -- I'm not in a position to make the call on what technology my company uses.
-Maybe one day I'll be in that position, but if the landscape the same as it is today, I'd probably go with React simply because so many more people know it.
+Maybe one day I'll be in that position, but if the landscape stays the same, I'd probably go with React simply because so many more people know it.
-My hope is that Ember starts leaning into the conventions that the rest of the JavaScript world have adopted and that those with experience in Vue or React can jump into an Ember project and not feel lost.
+My hope is that Ember keeps leaning into the conventions that the rest of the JavaScript world have adopted ([Ember Octane a great step](https://emberjs.com/editions/octane/)) and that those with experience in Vue or React can jump into an Ember project and not feel lost.

 Until then, I'll still find Ember projects when I can and contributing to the community when I have time.